Stanleyobazee/stanford_student_api_project/README.md

 ### Support
 For issues or questions, check the troubleshooting section or create an issue in the repository.

-*📸 Screenshot: Add final screenshot showing the complete running application
+*📸 Screenshot: Add final screenshot showing the complete running application*

-echo "# CI trigger
+---

+**🎉 Congratulations!
+Your Stanford Students API CI pipeline is now working successfully.**